wdollar/Laravel-4-Generators/readme.md

 ### Forked from JeffreyWay/Laravel-4-Generators.

-### 2/8/14: Just cloned for the purpose of switching the views over to Bootstrap 3.
-Integration is NOT complete.
+This package updates the views provided by Jeffrey Way's original works to Bootstrap 3.
+The original documentation from Way's works follows.
+The instructions have been updated to reflect any changes within this package.

 This Laravel 4 package provides a variety of generators to speed up your development process.
 These generators include: